fecgov/fec-pattern-library/components/02-components/secondary-navigation/01-side-navigation/README.md

 A hierarchical vertical navigation on the left side of a page that helps users navigate between pages within a section of the website.
+Top-level links navigate to new pages, and initiate a new page load.
+Second-level links navigate to sections within that page.

 ## When to use
 - When users are deciding between grouped pages of content within one section of the website